Glen Rock, New Jersey: Culture

 The Hendrick Hopper House is a historic building located on the corner of Ackerman and Hillman Avenues.
 The site was added to the National Register of Historic Places in 1983 as site #83001526.

 Glen Rock is home to an architecturally prominent Sikh gurudwara.
 As much as 90% of the borough's Indian American constituency was estimated by one member in 2014 to have moved to Glen Rock within the preceding two-year period alone.
 In February 2015, the Glen Rock Board of Education voted to designate the Hindu holy day Diwali as an annual school holiday, making it the county's first district to do so.

 The Jewish community is centered around the Glen Rock Jewish Center which offers prayer services and Jewish education.

+Local bookstore, Books, Bytes & Beyond, hosted significant, sold-out book signing tours for J.K.
+Rowling in the late 1990s, making it a notable spot for American Harry Potter fans to meet her during the early days of her fame.
+These appearances solidified Glen Rock's connection to the author as she signed books and met fans in the area.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Glen Rock include: